nulib-ds/post_acute_therapy_project/README.md

 ### 2.5	Data collection for HHAs
 Services for HH were obtained from the revenue center files on the Chronic Conditions Data Warehouse and include the following revenue center codes: 0420-0429 (physical therapy), 0430-0439 (occupational therapy), 0440-0449 (speech language pathology).
 There were no reported changes on how these data are collected, computed or reported over time.

+### 2.6.
+Provider Facilities
+The provider facilities are those SNFs, HHAs, and IRFs that, in 2024, were identified by the CMS as being Medicare-certified, whose files and data were obtained from: https://data.cms.gov/provider-data/search.
+For the HHAs, we only mapped those who had a record, in those files, of offering any of three rehabilitation therapies analyzed here.
+The mapped data exclusively reflects the extracted information, including any errors in it, and cannot be understood as a form of endorsement, recommendation, or insurances accepted.

 # References